Center for Democracy and Technology: 2008–2012

-2012–present
+2012-2020

 At the International Telecommunication Union's (ITU) World Conference on International Telecommunications (WCIT) in 2012, CDT brought inclusive Internet governance into focus.
 Though many governments came bearing proposals to escalate government and ITU control over Internet governance, CDT defeated all such proposals through organized civil society advocacy.
 In addition, CDT fortified relationships between organizations for the sake of future advocacy efforts.
 Even now, inclusive Internet governance faces serious obstacles as nations scramble to respond to news of the National Security Agency (NSA) surveillance.
 CDT continues to work with an expanding group of partners motivated by civil society concern to preserve the free and open nature of the Internet.

 CDT requested Congress make Congressional Research Services Reports (CRS) publicly available and easily accessible.
 When Congress failed to do so, CDT started a website, OpenCRS.com, that made CRS reports freely available online.
 OpenCRS.com was one of the leading sources of CRS reports.
 By collecting CRS reports acquired by organizations and citizens through direct appeals to their representatives, the OpenCRS website served as a valuable repository of information.
 Though no longer in operation, the OpenCRS inspired other CRS websites and open resources.

 CDT has long been an active supporter of Internet neutrality.
 In a brief filed in 2012, CDT supported the Federal Communications Commission's (FCC) Open Internet Rules.
 The rules detailed the limited role of the agency by blocking discrimination by broadband providers.
 In this way, the FCC intended to protect online free expression and innovation.
 In 2014, the Open Internet Rules were struck down, drawing CDT back into the fight for Internet neutrality on a global scale.
 By offering up extensive expertise, CDT has ensured that any EU regulation on Internet neutrality takes into account the central tenet of nondiscrimination.